 /usr/bin/env php /Users/mitry/Sites/atwix-mage2/bin/magento setup:install --language='en_US' --timezone='Europe/Kiev' --db-host='localhost' --db-name='atwix_mage2' --db-user='web' --base-url='http://atwix.mage2.dev/' --use-rewrites='1' --use-secure='0' --use-secure-admin='1' --admin-user='admin' --admin-lastname='Cheshun' --admin-firstname='Dmytro' --firstname.lastname@example.org' --admin-password='password123' --session-save='files' --backend-frontname='admin' --currency='USD' --db-password='web' [SUCCESS]: Magento installation complete.
 [SUCCESS]: Magento Admin URI: /admin Write BaseURL to .htaccess file? [n]: Install sample data? [y]: n Successfully installed magento

-For managing sample data, n98-magerun2 includes three commands – the same as in the standard Magento 2 CLI tool:
+For managing sample data, n98-magerun2 includes three commands just like the standard Magento 2 CLI tool:

 - sampledata:deploy — deploys sample data modules